 Customer's Accounting for Fees Paid in a Cloud Computing Arrangement.
 In April 2015, the Financial Accounting Standards Board ("FASB") issued authoritative guidance designed to assist customers in their determination of whether a cloud computing arrangement includes a software license.
-If a cloud computing arrangement includes a software license element of the arrangement consistent with the acquisition of other software licenses.
-If a cloud computing arrangement account for the software license element of the arrangement consistent with the acquisition of other software licenses.
-If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
+If a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
+If a cloud computing arrangement as a service contract.
 The guidance did not change GAAP for a customer's accounting for service contracts.
 This guidance was effective for the Company in the first quarter of 2016.
 The adoption of this guidance did not have a material impact on the Company's financial statements.